Aayush518/Computer-Networks-/README.md

 # 🌐 A Day in the Life of a Web Request

 💡 **Note:** This provides a simplified level overview.
-For more detailed information on each step, see [WebRequestActions](https://github.com/Aayush518/Computer-Networks-/blob/main/WhatHappensWhenYouEnterGoogleDotComAndHitEnter.pdf).
+For more detailed information on each step, see [WebRequestActions](https://github.com/Aayush518/Computer-Networks-/blob/main/WhatHappensWhenYouEnterGoogleDotComAndHitEnter.pdf). and some easy briefing in [Flow-of-Web.pdf](Flow-of-Web.pdf).

 ## 🚀 Introduction